tsaoyu/blog/_posts/2020-04-30-opengpg-card.md

 echo "reader-port \"Alcor Micro AU9560 00 00\"" > ~/.gnupg/scdaemon.conf
 ```

-After the reboot, you would able to initalise the card:
+After the reboot, you would able to initialise the card:

 ```
 gpg --card-edit